manuelarceaguirre/arce/blog_uchicago/howigotin.md

 I live 10 minutes from the border of the US and Mexico, and growing up I always heard that the rich kids only went to one high school on the other side of the border.
 As a kid, I did not know how much money my parents had.
-I did not ask for a lot of stuff but at the time, it was probably the most expensive middle school, and I got a scholarship for it.
+I did not ask for a lot of stuff but at the time.
 When it was time for entering high school I wanted to go to the high school across the border.
-My parents and I noticed they did not give scholarships.
+My parents and I noticed they did not give scholarships, but made an appointment with the principal.

 At that time I was on the national fencing team and had won tons of national competitions.
-Me and my parents had a meeting with a nun who was the principal and she said that they would give me a sports scholarship to go there.
+Me and my parents had a meeting with this funny nun who was the principal, she said that they would give me a sports scholarship to go there.
 When we came back it was the first time I heard, "Son we can't afford it".
 It was as if my mind modified my paradigm that I would never make it to the US.

 Fast forward, now I have a girlfriend who studied in a very expensive college in Los Angeles.
 The first time she took me to campus I cried because this was my dream.
 I did not want to be stuck in this place.
 I knew I wanted to start a life in the US, and I knew one of my options was to study and do a masters program.
 This step too would set me up for an O1 visa or H1B Visa and I could become an American.

 I saw UChicago's program (Not knowing AT ALL the prestige and the acceptance rate, you know what's funny I looked up the acceptance rate after I paid for everything and submitted my application.
 Google said it was 6%-8%)  and thought that Applied Data Science was my best shot since I just graduated from a Bachelors in Actuarial Science from a Mexican University.
 I had similar classes and the program seemed very complete.
 I set up my first and only information session.
-I was lucky enough to have the call with one of the higher-ups, I believe.
-I once read that universities not only look at your grades and accomplishments – of course, they see that and that enters the equation – but another part of the decision to let you in or not to the party is values.
+I was lucky enough to have the call with one of the higher-ups.

+I once read that universities not only look at your grades and accomplishments but another part of the decision is only based on ✨vibes✨

-So I asked the higher up 3 questions that revealed the hidden values of UChicago:
+So I asked the higher up 3 questions that revealed the hidden ✨vibes✨ of UChicago:

 **Me:** What is different from UChicago than the other universities?
 > "Academic Excellency bla bla the need for highly technical individuals in business decisions bla bla"